craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 ##### Chilled Safe
 The Chilled Safe is a magical lab-grade freezing or cooling equipment, usually a simple front-opening box, locker, or safe.
 ##### Pyrosymile Crucible
-The Pyrosymile Crucible is a magical lab-grade heating equipment, usually dwa
+The Pyrosymile Crucible is a magical lab-grade heating equipment, usually a cauldron or crucible.
 ##### Hyper Pressure Locker
+The Hyper Pressure Locker is a magical lab-grade pressurization equipment, usually a simple front-opening box, locker, or safe.
 ##### Electrolysistem
+The Electrolysistem is a magical lab-grade electrolysis equipment, usually a specialized vessel with two conductive rods in the center.
 ##### Auspex Scope
+The Auspex Scope is a magical lab-grade identification equipment, usually a set of two or more auspex lenses in a stable rotating cylinder.

 ## Common Productions
 ### Tools
 #### Equipment
 ##### Witch Sticks
+Witch Sticks begin
 ##### Miner's Savior
 ##### Alchemical Explosive
 #### Mechanics
 ##### Turbine Engine
 #### Information
 ##### Auspex Lense
+##### Stone of Far Speech
 ##### Assassin's Ink
 #### Weaponry
 ##### Assassin's Slick